 All DAW’s in the market offer built-in instruments and samples to get started.
 However, with the plurality of VST instruments and hardware gear, you have plenty of options to create your unique studio workplace.

 There are plenty of websites like Loopmasters.com with a massive amount of sound samples in all popular music genres.
 To help you get started, we offer FREE samples and sounds.
 As well, some free VST plugins to start electronic music production today.

 If you can afford a synthesizer, it would be a great addition to your studio.
 Synthesizer is an electronic musical device that generates electric signals that are converted to sound, and you can record it to your computer.
 There is some decent option out there, and you will find here the best synthesizer keyboard under $500.

 Drum machines are practically synthesizers whose purpose is to create drum beats and percussive sounds.
 The sequencer, in every drum machine, allows you to program a series of drum hits to form a musical pattern.
 Which you can then playback, record, and store in your PC and DAW.
 Take a look at the best Drum machines under $500.

-Learn how to make electronic music
+4. Learn how to produce/mix and master electronic music in your DAW

 As soon as you learn how to properly use your DAW you are ready to produce electronic music.
 The best way to determine your preferable DAW is to watch online video courses.